 How to grow groundcover using Enviromat sedum matting

-It’s important that the area you want to cover gets lots of sunlight (it’s out of the shade for at least half the day) and is well drained.
+Installation of Enviromat needn’t be a task but it is important that the area you want to cover gets lots of sunlight (it’s out of the shade for at least half the day) and is well drained.

 Prepare the ground by removing weeds and large pieces of debris.
 You don’t need deep soil to grow Enviromat.